 1. Increases contract visibility and insight

-A CLM system should be built around a contract repository.
+A CLM system should be built around improving contract visibility via a centralised repository.
 All contracts, documents and metadata should be stored centrally.
 Relevant stakeholders with the right permissions are able to easily and securely access the information they need.
 Contract management software negates the need to spend hours searching for agreements and prevents fragmentation.

 Not only are contracts easy to find, but key contract metadata becomes more visible.
 This allows for proactive planning.
 This makes every aspect of managing a contract’s lifecycle easier to manage.